Michigan State football the favorites to land former Oregon State QB Aidan Chiles

 Jonathan Smith may have his eyes on his first major recruiting victory as Michigan State football head coach.

-Four 247Sports reporters that cover recruiting are predicting former Oregon State quarterback Aidan Chiles will follow Smith to East Lansing after officially putting his name in the transfer portal when it opened Monday.
+Four 247Sports reporters that cover recruiting and the college football transfer portal are predicting former Oregon State quarterback Aidan Chiles will follow Smith to East Lansing after officially putting his name in the transfer portal when it opened Monday.

+Chiles played in four games before redshirting in his only season at Oregon State, throwing four touchdown passes while completing 24 of 35 passes (68.6%) for 309 yards.
+He added 79 rushing yards and three scores.

 Aidan Chiles has entered the Transfer Portal, via @BrandonHuffman. 🏈